Charles William Peach: Biography

-In 1841 he read a paper before the British Association at Plymouth On the Fossil Organic Remains found on the south-east coast of Cornwall, and in 1843 he brought before the Royal Geological Society of Cornwall an account of his discovery of fish remains in the Devonian slates near Polperro.
+In 1841, he read a paper before the British Association at Plymouth On the Fossil Organic Remains found on the south-east coast of Cornwall, and in 1843 he brought before the Royal Geological Society of Cornwall an account of his discovery of fish remains in the Devonian slates near Polperro.
 Peach was transferred for a time to Fowey, where he nursed Alfred Lord Tennyson who had fallen on the moors.
 Tennyson became a firm friend, Peach gets a mention in Tennyson's poem "Maud", (Peach's daughter).
 Posted in 1849 to Scotland, he went first to Peterhead in 1849 where he befriended fellow customs officer and geologist, David Grieve, and went from there to Wick (1853), where he made acquaintance with Robert Dick of Thurso.
 During his stay in Peterhead, where he was Comptroller of Customs, he met with Hugh Miller and collected "Buchan Flints".
-He collected the old red sandstone fishes; and during a sojourn at Durness he first found fossils in the Cambrian limestone (1854).
+He collected fishes from the Old Red Sandstone; and during a sojourn at Durness he first found fossils in the Cambrian limestone (1854).
 Peach was honoured with medals from the Royal Cornwall Polytechnic Society.

-Mrs Peach was presented a specially printed book, (from Queen Victoria), by the Prince Consort.
+Mrs Peach was presented a specially printed book, (from Queen Victoria by the Prince Consort.

 He supplied Charles Darwin with cirripede (barnacle) specimens collected on the Cornish coast, and the hulls of oceangoing ships in dry-dock (which it was his duty, as a Customs Officer, to license); thus barnacles from all over the world, these formed the earliest calibration point for Darwin's work on the origin of species.
 Peach was moved to Peterhead in Scotland and thence to Wick in the rank of Comptroller of Customs.
 Here he also acted as Consul for Norway.

 Personal life

 Peach married and was the father of seven children.
 He retired from the government service in 1861 due to a customs treaty with France requiring a reduction of officers.
 He moved to Edinburgh in May 1865 whereupon he commenced a new field of research and study into the plant fossils of the Carboniferous rocks of the area.
 1870-1874 President RGS Edinburgh.
 He died at Edinburgh on 28 February 1886.

 One of his sons was the geologist Benjamin Neeve Peach, ASRM, LL.D etc. Director the Royal Geological Survey Scotland.
-BNP's geological map is still used in Universities around the world. it was Ben Peach that discovered how older rocks could be found above younger rocks.
+BNP's geological map is still used in universities around the world. it was Ben Peach that discovered how older rocks could be found above younger rocks.